Vasily Surikov – master of historical paintings

 In 1883 Pavel Tretyakov bought the picture Menshikov in Berezovo.
 So, the artist had money for a trip abroad.
 He visited Germany, Italy, France, and Austria.
 The first study for Boyarynya Morozova appeared in 1881; Surikov began work on the picture itself three years later.
 In the picture Surikov succeeded in expressing the inner firmness, selflessness, courage and beauty of Russian man.

-Surikov died on March 6 (19), 1916 and was buried beside his wife in the Vagankovskoye Cemetery in Moscow.
+Surikov died on March 6 (19), 1916 and was buried beside his wife at the Vagankovskoye Cemetery in Moscow.
+In 1959, a historical and biographical movie was filmed in memory of great artist.